Our choices matter. Buy less, buy better - we'll show you how

 We get geekily excited when we find a more eco option (a fave swap of Tash's is a plastic-free scourer).
 We love a supplier who'll refill their jars or drums, cutting packaging waste.
 And we do our homework: the brands we stock don't greenwash, and the products work.
 No-one wants to be smelly while saving the planet.

-it's not about perfect 'zero waste'
+think low waste, not ‘zero waste’

 why reduce and reuse? (and all the other Rs)

-good for the planet, good for you
+It’ll save you money, too.
+Good for the planet, good for you.